ngs-docs/angus/snakemake_for_automation.md

 Complete log: /Users/tr/2019_angus/.snakemake/log/2019-07-02T191640.002744.snakemake.log
 ```

-However, when we look at the output directory `fastqc_raw`, we see that our file
+However, when we look at the output directory `fastqc_raw`, we see that our
-was not unzipped!
+multiqc file does not exist!
 Bad Snakemake!
 Bad!!

 Snakemake looks for a `rule all` in a file as the final file it needs to
 produce in a workflow.
 Once this file is defined, it will go back through all